Patrick-Svensson/portfolio-07-2021/README.md

 -   Some users may be sensitive to elements in motion.
 Thus, implementing an on/off toggle button on the landing page to enable the user to switch off/on animated features will make for better accessibility.

+-   Render content on testimonial cards dynamicaly from an array, for DRY code.

 -   Make my email address into a link that opens the "create a new message" window in the user's email service.

 <br>